-While Turkmenistan is the most extreme case, similar symptoms of a balance of payments crisis in the region are also being displayed by Kyrgyzstan and Tajikistan; see J. Hurley, S. Morris, G. Portelance, Examining the Debt Implications of the Belt and Road Initiative from a Policy Perspective, "CGD Policy Paper" 121, March 2018.
+15 While Turkmenistan is the most extreme case, similar symptoms of a balance of payments crisis in the region are also being displayed by Kyrgyzstan and Tajikistan; see J. Hurley, S. Morris, G. Portelance, Examining the Debt Implications of the Belt and Road Initiative from a Policy Perspective, "CGD Policy Paper" 121, March 2018.
+16 Moscow has been supporting Ashgabat to a limited

-&lt;sup>16 Moscow has been supporting Ashgabat to a limited extent from the end of 2016, resulting in a thaw in the bilateral relationship (President Putin paid an official visit to Ashgabat in 2017, among other moves).
+Moscow has been supporting Asingabat to a limited extent from the end of 2016, resulting in a thaw in the bilateral relationship (President Putin paid an official visit to Asingabat in 2017, among other moves).